andrewzah/com.andrewzah/content/posts/korea-backpacking-six-month-retro.md

 By far the thing I miss the most about Korea is its food.
 I ate out all the time since the local food was so good and cheap, and I took some cooking lessons too!
 Once I got back to the states I found a local Korean market and I get a jar of kimchi every two weeks.

-Unlike the US, mom and pop restaurants are ubiqituous.
+Unlike the US, mom and pop restaurants are ubiqitous.
 It’s hard to walk anywhere without there being some sort of local 똑볶이, 김밥, 김치밥 etc joint nearby.
 When I was lazy, I used the Shuttle app to have food delivered to me.
 Korea has delivery drivers everywhere on mopeds, sometimes taking orders for multiple places.
 It’s also possible to get groceries delivered in around 1 day, but since I was traveling from airbnb to airbnb I didn’t really want to deal with that.

 Japan was much more difficult for me since, well, I don’t speak the language very much.